-Formulas can operate on values within one column and access values in other columns within the row.
-Common use cases are concatenation, conditional logic, arithmetic operations, and replication of part or all of another column.
-Many scripts that begin with
+Formulas operate on values within one column and access values in other columns within the row.
+You can use formulas to express many transformation scripts that begin with

 The default for all columns is to be arrays of strings, even if they contain only one value.
-Therefore, certain additional array functions are needed to handle transformations correctly.
+Therefore, certain additional array functions are available in Tamr to handle transformations correctly.
 The following is a list of useful array functions:

-arrayconverts a string into an array, in order to keep columns consistent.
+arrayconverts a string into an array.
+This allows you to keep columns consistently typed.

 lenis useful when writing

-CASEstatements if you need to handle different array lengths differently.
+CASEstatements and allows you to handle different array lengths.
 This function differs from the

 lengthreturns the length of a string.

 to_string(<attributeName>)is the preferred way to access strings from a single-value field.

-array.concatlets you concatenate arrays.
-Note that array concatenation adds values to an array in such a way that
+array.concatallows you concatenate arrays.
+Array concatenation adds values to an array in such a way that

 array.concat(["AB"])both end up as

 The output attribute is the one to which output is written.
 Note that this overwrites any values already in that attribute.
 Attribute names are case sensitive, but function names and keywords, such as

 empty are not.